jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 done

 ```
+Find the new directory "aligned_output" and use `ls -l` to view the contents in long form.
+Look at the column of sizes to check that all of the files that end in .bam have content.
+These should be the largest files.
 We'll use these mapped reads for our upcoming differential gene expression (DGE) assignment.

 This assignment is the first in which you have used a full-scale data set, giving you a taste of the time these operations can take and some of the snags that can trip you up.